Updated July 4, 2023

 Key Difference Between iSCSI vs NFS

 NFS and iSCSI are pretty much different from each other.
-Let us look at the key differences between iSCSI vs NFS:
+Let us look at the key differences:

 - Definition: NFS is used to share data among multiple machines within the server.
 It is a file-sharing protocol.
 ISCSI is considered to share the data between the client and the server.
-It is basically a single channel architecture to share the files.
+It is a single-channel architecture to share files.

-- File System: At the server level, the file system is handled in NFS.
+- File System: The file system is handled in NFS at the server level.
 Guest OS takes care of the file system.

-- File Read Option: As the data is NFS is placed in the server level, the client will not have access to read the data and metadata.
+- File Read Option: The client cannot read the data and metadata as the data in NFS is placed at the server level.
 This option of reading the data and metadata is handled in ISCSI as the data is placed at the client level.

 Let’s discuss the topmost comparison between iSCSI vs NFS: